Contact PHA :

 Aprons and Gowns

-Disposable plastic aprons and gowns are designed to protect uniforms/clothing from soiling during direct patient care.
+Disposable plastic aprons and gowns are designed to protect uniforms and clothing from soiling during direct patient care.
 In the majority of cases, plastic aprons will be appropriate.
 A long-sleeved fluid-repellent gown should be used where extensive contamination by blood and/or body fluids is anticipated or when the patient requires a significant amount of direct care with close skin-to-skin contact.

 Plastic Aprons